 BlackRock LifePath® Index Retire K

-It’s important to note that the 0.75 percent fee for the program covers the operating expenses of the investment funds in which the investment options are invested.
+It’s important to note that the 0.32% to 0.45% fee based on the employee’s investment choices covers the operating expenses of the investment funds in which the investment options are invested.

 The Illinois Secure Choice Board has selected Ascensus as the program’s administrator.
 Based in Pennsylvania and with offices nationwide, Ascensus is an experienced retirement and college savings services provider.
 Ascensus acts as the Roth IRA trustee, manages account records, operates the website (www.ilsecurechoice.com), receives and processes retirement contributions and distributions, and provides customer service.

-Should you not select a specific investment fund, your contributions will be allocated to the Illinois Secure Choice Target Retirement Fund.
+If you do not select a specific investment fund(s), your contributions will be allocated to the Target Date Retirement Fund most closely aligned to the year when you will turn age 65.

-You can visit the program website for more information or talk to a financial advisor about investment options.
+You can visit the program website for more information or talk to a financial advisor or tax expert about investment options.

-No. Saver’s money will be invested in the IRA Investment Option chosen by the saver from a menu of options.
-Your account balance will be tracked at an individual level so that you will always be able to tell how much is in your account.
+No. A saver’s money will be invested in the IRA Investment Option chosen by the saver from a menu of options.
+A saver’s account balance will be tracked at an individual level so that they will always be able to tell how much is in their account.

 Saver's Credit